Gravitational instantons with faster than quadratic curvature decay (I): Asymptotic Fibration

 \begin{theorem} (ALH-splitting) If the $S(\infty)$ of a gravitational instanton $M$ has more than one connected components, $M$ must be isometric to the product of $\mathbb{R}$ and a flat 3-torus. \end{theorem}

-\begin{proof} We can pick two rays $\sigma$ and $\gamma$ whose equivalent classes are in the different components of $S(\infty)$.
-Fix a large enough ball $B_R$ such that any minimal geodesics connecting $\sigma(i)$ and $\gamma(i)$ must pass through $B_R$ for any $i$ large enough.
+\begin{proof} If $S(\infty)$ has more than one connected components, we can find a large enough ball $B_R$ and two sequences $p_i$, $q_i$ such that $\mathrm{dist}(o, p_i)\rightarrow\infty$, $\mathrm{dist}(o, q_i)\rightarrow\infty$, and any minimal geodesics connecting $p_i$ and $q_i$ must pass through $B_R$ for any $i$ large enough.
 By compactness of $B_R$, the minimal geodesics converge to a line.
 Notice that $M$ is Ricci-flat, so the splitting theorem \cite{CheegerGromoll} implies that $M$ must be isometric to the product of $\mathbb{R}$ and a 3-manifold.
 The 3-manifold is also Ricci-flat and therefore flat.
 Now any geodesic loop in this 3-manifold must have the trivial holonomy by Theorem \ref{hol-control}.
 So it must be a 3-torus. \end{proof}

 From now on, we assume that $S(\infty)$ has only one component.